Virtual-Coffee/virtualcoffee.io/src/member-resources/oss-writing-issues.md

 ### Bug Issue

 - Screenshots of the issue is in the UI, logs if it's a performance issue, or anything that proves the existence of the problem.
-- **Your setup**: type of device and OS version, type of browser and version, any kind of setup that can help reproducing the problem.
+- **Your setup:** type of device and OS version, type of browser and version, any kind of setup that can help reproducing the problem.
-- **Description**: Add the steps to reproduce the bug/behavior.
+- **Description:** Add the steps to reproduce the bug/behavior.
 Some things to consider:
   - what you think the correct behavior _should_ be.
   - the current behavior and how it differs.
   - the conditions required to produce the bug.
 For example, the buttons you clicked, the request you've made, etc.